Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 * **Secure score over time per subscription** – Secure score over time to detect changes in the score for each subscription separately.
 * **Controls score over time** – Security controls score over time to detect changes on a specific control.
 * **Score trends per subscription** – Present the current score for each subscription and total score change in the last week and in the last month.
 * **Detected changes that may affected your secure score** – To help you investigate the reasons for increase/decrease in your score, we present every day the changes which potentially affected the score.
 That includes deleted resources, newly deployed resources and resources with a change in status for one of the recommendations.
 Note, those changes are not necessarily the reason for the score change.
 Also note that it may take up to 24 hours for changes to appear.
+Presents data for the last 30 days.

  ![Secure score report](https://github.com/amitmag-ms/Public/blob/master/Azure%20Security%20Center/Secure%20Score/Imgs/Report1.png?raw=true)